ita-social-projects/YIF_Frontend/README.md

 SDLC - Scrum/Kanban

+Project Management platform - ClickUp

-React app file structure - Grouping by features
+React app file structure - “Grouping by features/functionality”

 Src should have, at less, those folders: components, pages, services, store, hoc, errorBoundry, errorIndicator.
 Also index.txs and app.tsx.

+Component test/style files should be located in the folder of this component.

+Store located in the root folder and should contain actions and reducers folders.

 Component test/style files should be located in the folder of this component.
 Store located in the root folder and should contain actions and reducers folders.